The Grids are Set for Prefinals in Sarno

 Qualifying Heat #3 – B + C

 What could be a preview in the main event battle, Xen De Ruwe and Antonie Barbaroux started on the front row of the final MAX DD2 heat of the weekend as De Ruwe led early.
 Axel Saarniala was able to get by Barbaroux for second, but De Ruwe was out in front by a second already.
 Edgars Vilcans was also by Barbaroux on lap two, as was Emils Akmens on lap three.
-Du Ruwe maintained his one-second gap up front, but that had dipped to just six tenths of a second on lap five as Saarniala was showing great pace.
+De Ruwe maintained his one-second gap up front, but that had dipped to just six tenths of a second on lap five as Saarniala was showing great pace.
 That same lap, Barbaroux was back by Akmens for the fourth position that same lap, but a lap later, Akmens returned the favor.
-With two heat wins to his credit, Du Ruwe did not put up a fight when Saarniala went for the lead on the last lap and settled for second at the checkered flag.
+With two heat wins to his credit, De Ruwe did not put up a fight when Saarniala went for the lead on the last lap and settled for second at the checkered flag.
 Vilcans finished third, Akmens fourth, and Barbaroux in fifth.
 Unfortuantley, Barbaroux was given a five second time penalty, dropping him to tenth and giving Italian Daniel Giliberti the fifth position.

 Qualifying Heat #2